jzuhone/pyxsim/doc/source/source_models/thermal_sources.rst

 and `Churazov et al. 2001 <https://ui.adsabs.harvard.edu/abs/2001MNRAS.323...93C/>`_.
-Because of the included effects of photoionization and resonant scattering, this model is dependent on the hydrogen number density in an explicit way beyond the normalization.
+Because of the included effects of photoionization and resonant scattering, this model is dependent on the hydrogen number density in an explicit way, aside from the normalization.

 This model is appropriate for simulation emission from low-density, high-temperature plasmas such as the warm-hot intergalactic medium (WHIM) and